EasternPA/mastodon-install/README.md

 # Keeping your instance up-to-date

-Keeping your instance updated is pretty easy with docker and docker-compose.
+Keeping your instance updated is pretty easy with docker and docker compose.

 1. `ssh` into your Oracle Cloud instance
 2. `cd mastodon`
-3. `sudo docker-compose pull`
+3. `sudo docker compose pull`
 4. Wait until all activity completes
-5. `sudo docker-compose stop`
+5. `sudo docker compose stop`
 6. Wait several seconds
-7. `sudo docker-compose start`
+7. `sudo docker compose start`

 Wait up to a minute before reloading the web page or attempting to use the app.
 If you try too soon, you may see an `error 502` bad gateway when you try to reload the page.
 Also, use the keyboard shortcut of Ctrl-Shift-R to flush the browser cache for the page before reloading.